mbot-project/mbot_firmware/README.md

 ### Set Custom MBot Specifications

+If you're using motors and/or wheels that differ from those included in the standard MBot kit, you can update the relevant parameters in `include/config/mbot_classic_config.h`:
+- `#define GEAR_RATIO` – Set the gear ratio of your motor
+- `#define ENCODER_RES` – Set the encoder resolution (counts per revolution)
+- `#define DIFF_WHEEL_DIAMETER` – Set the diameter of the wheel (in meters)
+- `#define DIFF_WHEEL_RADIUS` – Set the radius of the wheel (in meters)

-Locate the file `include/config/mbot_classic_config.h` for the Classic or `include/config/mbot_omni_config.h`.
-If you're using an official version and it matches your needs, leave everything unchanged.
-Otherwise, edit the values to suit your needs.
+If you're using an the standard MBot Classic kit then leave everything unchanged.

 ### Calibrate the MBot and flash the firmware
 Run the following command, the Pico will reboot automatically, and will then run its calibration routine right away.
 Allow the Pico to finish its calibration routine without interference.